logo

 Increasingly, in the modern world, BOD sources also come from human activity: fertilisers (both agricultural and from urban lawns), effluent from industrial processes, wastepaper, food processing plants, animal feed, septic tanks, urban storm water run-off, and other forms of pollution.

-Another way to look at biological oxygen demand is that is measures how much oxygen is needed to remove waste organic matter from water.
+Another way to look at biological oxygen demand is that it measures how much oxygen is needed to remove waste organic matter from water.
 This means how much oxygen is needed by microorganisms in the water to make the organic matter ‘safe’, or as the USGS states, ‘unobjectionable’.

-If dissolved oxygen levels fall to 5 parts per million or lower, all freshwater fish species such as trout and salmon will have died and even those species that can withstand lower oxygen levels, such as catfish and carp, will be at risk (source: Apec Water).
+If dissolved oxygen levels fall to 5 parts per million or lower, all freshwater fish species such as trout and salmon will have died and even those species that can withstand lower oxygen levels, such as catfish and carp, will be at risk

-How do you measure BOD?
+How do you measure BOD in water?

 Essentially, determining biological oxygen demand involves measuring how dissolved oxygen levels change over a five-day period.
 One of the most common methods used is known as Standard Methods 5210B.
 Once collected in a sample bottle, the water needs to be tested in a controlled environment for BOD levels within 48 hours to determine a baseline figure.